alexansari101/saclib/README.md

 **Documentation:** A pdf reference manual is included in the ./doc folder.
 Use doxygen to update the project's documentation.

-**Getting Started:** Install a local copy of saclib to your computer by cloning this repository.
+**Getting Started:** Install a local copy of SAClib to your computer by cloning this repository.

 For examples of how to use this library see the examples in the ./examples folder.
 For instance, the ./examples/Cart_and_Pend_full/ folder provides an example that uses the SAC library to invert an acceleration controlled cart and pendulum system.
 This example uses a default, quadratic (LQR-like) state tracking objective that measures the error between the current state (configuration + velocities) of the cart and penulum system and the origin (inverted equilibrium).
 To minimize this objective, SAC computes constrained acceleration controls that move the cart laterally in order to invert the pendulum.